Raport EKObarometru wskazuje kluczowe cechy

 The report on products, packaging and waste management is submitted to the voivodeship marshal competent for the place of business .
 Remember that it can only be submitted electronically, after logging into an individual account in the BDO system .

 Receiving a request to submit a correction to the report on packaging, products and waste management means that the original document was not completed correctly.
-The correction should usually be submitted within 14 days – the exact date and scope of data to be corrected will be indicated in the request.
+The correction should usually be submitted within 14 days - The exact date and scope of data to be corrected will be indicated in the request.
 Obvious mistakes and simple errors can sometimes be corrected independently.
 However, if there are many errors and the deadline is approaching inexorably, it is worth using the support of Interzero environmental advisors .

 Our experts will be happy to help you prepare a correction of your packaging and product report.
 We have many years of experience in preparing environmental reports, so we will quickly identify all errors and efficiently prepare the correction on your behalf .
 Write to us via the contact form and present your problem!